K2Joom/docs-matukio/roadmap.md

 * Option to have no seat / place limitation (e.g. 99999)
 * Override certification email in event
 * Automatic creation of organizer accounts when used as publisher
+* 2 new payment plugins: Sofortüberweisung and IGP

 Technical changes